UK wants ‘peaceful transition’ in Iran as violent crackdown continues

 The internet and telephone lines have been cut off, but footage of events in Tehran and other cities has made it to social media.

-The US-based Human Rights Activists News Agency said the number of confirmed fatalities had risen to 116, with 2,638 people detained.
+The US-based Human Rights Activists News Agency said the number of confirmed fatalities had risen to at least 538 – 490 protesters and 48 members of security forces.

+More than 10,000 people have been detained during the two weeks of protest.

 Bookmark popover